slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

     import slatekit.results.Err
     import slatekit.results.ErrorList

-    // Build Err using convenience methods
+    // Build Err from various sources using convenience methods
-    // Simple string
+    // From simple string
     val err1 = Err.of("Invalid email")

-    // Exception
+    // From Exception
     val err2 = Err.ex(Exception("Invalid email"))

-    // Field: name / value
+    // From field name / value
     val err3 = Err.on("email", "abc123@", "Invalid email")

-    // String message from status code
+    // From status code
     val err4 = Err.code(Codes.INVALID)

-    // List of error strings
+    // From list of error strings
     val err5 = Err.list(listOf(
-        "username must be at least 8 chars",
-        "username must have 1 UPPERCASE letter"),
+            "username must be at least 8 chars", "username must have 1 UPPERCASE letter"),
             "Username is invalid")

-    // List of Err types
+    // From list of Err types
-    val err6 = ErrorList(listOf(
+    val err6 = Err.ErrorList(listOf(
-            Err.of("email", "abc123 is not a valid email", "Invalid email"), Err.of("phone", "123-456-789 is not a valid U.S. phone", "Invalid phone") ), "Please correct the errors")
+            Err.on("email", "abc123 is not a valid email", "Invalid email"), Err.on("phone", "123-456-789 is not a valid U.S. phone", "Invalid phone") ), "Please correct the errors")

     // Create the Failure branch from the errors